Nonparametric Estimation of Functional Dynamic Factor Model: Introduction

 In this paper, we propose a nonparametric estimator of the FDF model, considering time-dependent functional data that are either stationary or nonstationary.
-The factor processes are assumed to be scalar processes, and the factor loadings are assumed to be continuous functions.
-The subspace generated by the proposed estimators for the factor loading curves represents the dynamics of the functional time series (by dynamics, we mean the dependence structure over time).
+The factor processes $\{\beta_{n,k}\}$ are assumed to be scalar processes, and they described the dynamics of the data (by dynamics, we mean the dependence structure over time).
+The factor loadings $\{ F_{1}, \ldots, F_{K}\}$ are assumed to be continuous functions.
+The subspace generated by the proposed estimators for the factor loading curves represents the dynamics of the functional time series.
 Thus, our interest is in estimating the trajectory of the factor processes without assuming any model in such a way that each trajectory accurately represents the dependency over time.
 To take into account the temporal dependency, we consider a specific long-run covariance operator.

 The remainder of our paper is organized as follows: In Section \ref{Pre}, we introduce mathematical concepts for functional time series.
 In Section \ref{FDFM}, we describe the methodology to obtain the estimators in both cases: stationary and nonstationary models.
 Additionally, we present algorithms and examples to illustrate the methodology.
 In Section \ref{Properties}, we study the properties and consistency of the proposed estimators.
 In Section \ref{Simulation}, we evaluate the performance of the proposed estimators under different simulation settings, comparing our results with functional PCA estimators.
 In Section \ref{Application}, we apply our methodology to the yield curves.
 Finally, Section \ref{sec:dis} presents a discussion.
 The proofs are provided in the Appendix.